Charco Azul and Cuevas Arenales

 The area is open.
 There is now a tour of the area and can show you some really cool places here…check them out: Naturhabitat tour.

-There is now a neighbor at the top of the hill (on the right just after the concrete turnoff) that offers supervised parking ($3).
+There is now a neighbor at the top of the hill (on the right just after the concrete turnoff) that offers supervised parking for a small fee.
 I HIGHLY recommend parking here.
 This makes this trip much safer.
 So worth the money for your piece of mind!

-After exploring Puerto Rico since 2003, and writing about it here since 2007, I still find some beautiful sites that just amaze me.
-Charco Azul & Cuevas Arenales (Blue Pool & Sand Cave) in Vega Baja is one of these places.
+Even after exploring Puerto Rico since 2003, I still find some beautiful sites that just amaze me.
+Charco Azul & Cuevas Arenales (Blue Pool & Sand Cave) in Vega Baja was one of these places.

 Located less than an hour’s drive from of San Juan, this little area looks like it is from another planet or era.
 Millions of years of rain and river water has carved these rocks into beautifully odd formations.
 It is a great place to spend a few hours cooling off.